ameli/manylinux-cuda/README.rst

 For users who might need specific components of the NVIDIA driver, such as ``libcuda.so``, to compile their code, there are two options:

-1. *Use the Host's Native Driver:* Add the ``--gpus all`` flag to your ``docker run`` command to enable the container to utilize the host’s GPU and driver (see `Use Host's GPU <use-hosts-gpu_>`_ for details).
+1. *Use the Host's Native Driver:* Add the ``--gpus all`` flag to your ``docker run`` command to enable the container to utilize the host's GPU and driver (see `Use Host's GPU <use-hosts-gpu_>`_ for details).
 This is the recommended approach as it avoids compatibility issues between the container's and host's drivers.

 2. *Install the Driver in the Container:* If necessary, the driver can be installed within the container using the following commands, based on your image's base distribution: